 In 1872, the City of New York built a lighthouse.
 The supervising architect was James Renwick Jr., who also designed several other buildings on the island for the Charities and Correction Board as well as more famous works such has St. Patrick’s Cathedral.
 (Wiki)

 Legends abound about the construction of the lighthouse.
 Two names, John McCarthy and Thomas Maxey, are associated with the various legends.
-The 1870 report of the warden of the lunatic asylum that an industrious patient had build a seawall near the asylum that had reclaimed the land.
+The 1870 report of the warden of the lunatic asylum that an industrious patient had built a seawall near the asylum that had reclaimed the land.
 The legends indicate that he had incorporated Civil War cannons.

 The legend indicates that the builder was bribed with bogus money to demolish the fort for the construction of the lighthouse.
 For many years, a saying was inscribed on a stone near the lighthouse: